Earl of Caithness

 Earl of Caithness is a title that has been created several times in the Peerage of Scotland, and it has a very complex history.
-Its first grant, in the modern sense as to have been counted in strict lists of peerages, is now generally held to have taken place in favor of Maol Íosa V, Earl of Strathearn, in 1334, although in the true circumstances of 14th century, this presumably was just a recognition of his hereditary right to the ancient earldom/mormaership of Caithness.
+Its first grant, in the modern sense as to have been counted in strict lists of peerages, is now generally held to have been made to Maol Íosa V, Earl of Strathearn, in 1334, although this may have been merely a recognition of his hereditary right to the ancient earldom/mormaership of Caithness.
 The next year, however, all of his titles were declared forfeit for treason.